 Indoor cycling is definitely no ride in the park, though.
 It will amp up VO2 max (the rate oxygen is carried to the muscles), a sign the body is being pushed.

 Your Action Plan

 - Suit up.
-The body will definitely work up a sweat, so throw on moisture-wicking clothes to keep cool n’ dry.
+The body will definitely work up a sweat, so throw on moisture-wicking clothes to keep cool and dry.
 As for the feet, cycling shoes are required for some classes, but normal athletic kicks will work fine in most cases.

 - Take a seat.
 If it’s an option, reserve a bike online to guarantee a spot in the class.
-Otherwise, get there early to snag a seat!
-And newbs, don’t head straight to the back: Getting a bike up front will make it easier to follow along.
+Otherwise, get there early to snag a seat.
+And newbs, don’t head straight to the back—getting a bike up front will make it easier to follow along.

 Indoor cycling puts things in full gear with its awesome tunes, control over resistance and speed, and overall intensity.
 Hop on to the nearest bike and give this class a go!